-The internet is both an invaluable resource for many SaskTel customers and a source of uninvited malicious software such as viruses, Trojan downloader worms, or spyware, and that is simply an inescapable reality for internet users worldwide.
-Viruses have become more sophisticated and were primarily delivered through email, while the internet itself is now the launching pad.
-Once installed, many of them can be automatically executed and create effects that range from annoying pop-up windows, to serious damage to software, or even the operating system of the computer itself.
+The internet is an invaluable resource for many SaskTel customers but unfortunately it can also be a source of unintended risk in the form of malicious software (malware) such as viruses, Trojan downloaders, worms, or spyware or malicious users such as those who send Spam or Phishing attacks.
+In the past malware was primarily delivered through email, while today any number of sites on the internet can be a source of malware which may be automatically executed with effects that range from personal information theft to the duplication of malware email to everyone in your address book, pop-up windows, serious damage to installed software, the operating system, or the hardware of the computer itself.